Alive II: Promotional items

-Re-release
+Releases

-Alive II was originally reissued as a double-CD set in what has now become known as a 'fatboy' 2CD case.
-When the Kiss back catalog was remastered, it was housed in a slimline 2CD case.
+Alive II was released on October 24, 1977.
+It was first issued on CD as a double-CD set in what has now become known as a "fatboy" 2CD case.
+When the Kiss back catalog was remastered in 1997, it was housed in a slimline 2CD case.
 In keeping with the rest of the reissue program, the artwork was restored, including a reproduction set of tattoos.
 The booklet "The Evolution of Kiss"' and the picture inner sleeves were incorporated as part of the CD booklet.

 Alive II was re-released in 2006 as part of Kiss Alive!
 1975-2000.
-It included "Rock and Roll All Nite" (single edit version) as a bonus track.
-The short running time of Alive II allowed for a single CD edition in the latest release.
+This time, the album was released on a single disc and contained "Rock and Roll All Nite" as a bonus track.

 Reception

-Coming off of a period of extensive touring, Alive II received a huge fan response and critical acclaim, reaching the No. 7 spot on the Billboard 200 chart.
+Coming off of a period of extensive touring, Alive II became the band's third album to ship platinum and their fifth to be certified platinum.
+It reached the No. 7 spot on the Billboard 200 and was on the charts for 33 weeks.

-In a contemporary review, John Swenson of Rolling Stone criticized Kiss for copying the live performances of The Rolling Stones and The Who, but acknowledged the band's "improved instrumental technique" and attitude, concluding that "Alive II captures the essence of live rock & roll very well".
+In a contemporary review, John Swenson of Rolling Stone criticized Kiss for copying the live performances of the Rolling Stones and the Who, but acknowledged the band's "improved instrumental technique" and attitude, concluding that "Alive II captures the essence of live rock & roll very well".

 Modern reviews are generally positive.
 Critic Greg Prato of AllMusic remarked that several tracks such as "Detroit Rock City", "Shock Me" and "Shout It Out Loud" featured an "adrenaline-charged" vibe.
 He lauded the album for showing the group in its element as an "exciting live band".
 Jason Josephes of Pitchfork considered Alive II "not a bad album, but definitely not essential."
 Martin Popoff called it "a loud-and-proud document to what would be, hands down, the most exciting year for the communion of this band and their Kiss Army planned fans."